-- described above under "- Original Issue Discount Short-Term Debt Securities" or "- Market Discount"; - the rules governing contingent payment obligations apply; or - attributable to changes in exchange rates as described below.
+- described above under "- Original Issue Discount Short-Term Debt Securities" or "- Market Discount"; or - attributable to changes in exchange rates as described below.

 Capital gain of a noncorporate U.S. holder is generally taxed at preferential rates where the property is held for more than one year.